Priority aware grouping-based multihop routing scheme for RIS-assisted wireless networks: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel priority-based channel aware scheduling strategy for RIS-assisted multihop D2D wireless communication, which takes into account the aspect of spatial correlation and element grouping at the RIS.
-The proposed strategy avoids resource wastage by exploiting the very structure of the RIS and the randomness in the wireless channel.
-Moreover, we also claim that, in the context of multihop routing, the LRD-approach does not always yield the best result in terms of system performance.
+In this paper, we proposed a novel priority-aware channel-dependent scheduling strategy for RIS-assisted multihop D2D communication, which also takes into account the aspect of element grouping at the RIS.
+The proposed strategy avoids resource wastage by exploiting the very structure of the RIS, the associated spatial correlation, and also the randomness in the wireless channel.
+Moreover, we also claim that, in this context of RIS-aided multihop routing, the LRD-approach does not always yield the best result in terms of system performance.
 Finally, numerical results demonstrate the advantages of the proposed framework in terms of higher data rate, lower energy consumption, and higher energy efficiency with respect to the existing benchmark schemes.
-An immediate extension of this work is to investigate scenarios, where even when idle, it depends on the IUs to decide whether to act as relays to its requesting neighbours or to prioritize its own sleep mode.
-Moreover, we also intend to investigate the aspect and effect of imperfect channel state knowledge on the proposed strategy.
+An immediate extension of this work is to investigate scenarios, where even when idle, it depends on the IUs to decide whether to act as relays to its requesting neighbors or to prioritize its own sleep mode.
+Moreover, we intend to investigate the aspect of imperfect channel state and phase errors at the RISs on the proposed strategy.
+Finally, we also aim to comment on having various grouping criteria at the RISs and investigate its impact.